 1. Any finding in the medical examination (including BP, PR or ECG) deviating from normal and assessed as clinically relevant by the investigator 2.
-Repeated measurement of systolic blood pressure outside the range of 90 to 140 mmHg, diastolic blood pressure outside the range of 50 to 90 mmHg, or pulse rate outside the range of 45 to 90 bpm 3.
+Repeated measurement of systolic blood pressure outside the range of 90 to 140 mmHg, diastolic blood pressure outside the range of 50 to 90 mmHg, or pulse rate outside the range of 50 to 90 bpm 3.
 Any laboratory value outside the reference range that the investigator considers to be of clinical relevance 4.
 Any evidence of a concomitant disease assessed as clinically relevant by the investigator 5.
-Gastrointestinal, hepatic, renal, respiratory, cardiovascular, metabolic, immunological or hormonal disorders
+Gastrointestinal, hepatic, renal, respiratory, cardiovascular, metabolic, immunological or hormonal disorders 6.
+Cholecystectomy or other surgery of the gastrointestinal tract that could interfere with the pharmacokinetics of the trial medication (except appendectomy or simple hernia repair)

-Proprietary confidential information © 2023 Boehringer Ingelheim International GmbH or one or more of its affiliated companies
+Proprietary confidential information © 2024 Boehringer Ingelheim International GmbH or one or more of its affiliated companies

-6. Cholecystectomy or other surgery of the gastrointestinal tract that could interfere with the pharmacokinetics of the trial medication (except appendectomy or simple hernia repair) 7.
-Diseases of the central nervous system (including but not limited to any kind of seizures or stroke), and other relevant neurological or psychiatric disorders 8.
+7. Diseases of the central nervous system (including but not limited to any kind of seizures or stroke), and other relevant neurological or psychiatric disorders 8.
 History of relevant orthostatic hypotension, fainting spells, or blackouts 9.
 Relevant chronic or acute infections 10.
 Any documented active or suspected malignancy or history of malignancy within 5 years prior to screening, except appropriately treated basal cell carcinoma of the skin 11.
 History of relevant allergy or hypersensitivity (including allergy to the trial medication or its excipients) 12.
-Use of drugs within 30 days of planned administration of trial medication that might reasonably influence the results of the trial (including drugs that cause QT/QTc interval prolongation and any kind of vaccination) 13.
+Use of drugs within 30 days of planned administration of trial medication that might reasonably influence the results of the trial (including drugs that cause QT/QTc interval prolongation) 13.
 Intake of an investigational drug in another clinical trial within 60 days or within five half-lives, whichever is longer of planned administration of investigational drug in the current trial, or concurrent participation in another clinical trial in which investigational drug is administered 14.
-[REDACTED] 15.
-[REDACTED] 16.
-Alcohol abuse (consumption of more than 24 g per day) 17.
-Drug abuse or positive drug screening 18.
-Blood donation of more than 100 mL within 30 days of planned administration of trial medication or intended blood donation during the trial 19.
-Intention to perform excessive physical activities within one week prior to the administration of trial medication or during the trial 20.
-Inability to comply with the [REDACTED] of the trial site 21.
-A marked prolongation of QT/QTcF interval (such as QTcF intervals that are repeatedly greater than 450 ms) or any other relevant ECG finding at screening 22.
+[REDACTED] is defined as currently [REDACTED] 15.
+Alcohol abuse (consumption of more than 12 g per day for females and 24 g per day for males) 16.
+Drug abuse, positive [REDACTED] test or positive drug screening 17.
+Blood donation of more than 100 mL within 30 days of planned administration of trial medication or intended blood donation during the trial 18.
+Ovum or sperm donation is not permitted until 30 days after last drug administration.
+19. Intention to perform excessive physical activities within one week prior to the administration of trial medication or during the trial 20.
+Inability to comply with the dietary regimen of the trial site 21.
+A marked prolongation of QT/QTc interval (such as QTc intervals that are repeatedly greater than 450 ms in males or repeatedly greater than 470 ms in females) or any other relevant ECG finding at screening 22.
 A history of additional risk factors for Torsade de Pointes (such as heart failure, hypokalaemia, or family history of Long QT Syndrome) 23.
 Subject is assessed as unsuitable for inclusion by the investigator, for instance, because the subject is not considered able to understand and comply with study requirements, or has a condition that would not allow safe participation in the study 24.
-Male subjects with WOCBP partner who are unwilling to use highly effective contraception from time point of administration of BI 1810631 until 30 days after the last administration of BI 1810631.
-Highly effective methods of contraception are: - Subject is sexually abstinent, if this is in line with his usual lifestyle.
+Women of childbearing potential (WOCBP) and men able to father a child who are unwilling to use highly effective methods of birth control per ICH M3 (R2) that result in a low failure rate of less than 1% per year when used consistently and correctly in combination with a barrier method.

-Proprietary confidential information © 2023 Boehringer Ingelheim International GmbH or one or more of its affiliated companies
+Proprietary confidential information © 2024 Boehringer Ingelheim International GmbH or one or more of its affiliated companies